filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 ![Breadcrumbs Final Example](/images/content/articles/diogogpinto-filament-themes-full-guide/breadcrumbs-final.webp)

-There are a lot of classes around every Filament component.
-You can go through each one and apply your custom CSS, so you can create a unique design for your Panel.
+There are many classes within each Filament component.
+You can go through each one and apply your custom CSS to create a unique design for your Panel.

 > [!TIP]
 > There's a useful Filament Plugin ([Theme Inspector](https://filamentphp.com/plugins/codewithdennis-theme-inspector)) that lets you inspect all the classes in your panel in your dev environment.
 You can even copy to clipboard!
-It really smoothes the development process.
+It really smoothes out the theme development process.

-### Going behind CSS
+### Going beyond CSS

-Sometimes there are some things your theme requires that go behind CSS.
-You may want to add a custom Livewire component, Blade View or JS script.
-As these modifications are outside the scope of this guide, I would advise you to check the following resources:
+Sometimes there are some things your theme requires that go beyond CSS.
+You may want to add a custom Livewire component, Blade View, or JS script.
+All of this is possible, but as these modifications are outside the scope of this guide, I would advise you to check the following resources:

-- [Render Hooks on the Official Docs](https://filamentphp.com/docs/3.x/support/render-hooks) - check how you can render custom views almost anywhere in your panels
+- [Render Hooks on the Official Docs](https://filamentphp.com/docs/3.x/support/render-hooks) - Render custom views almost anywhere in your panels
-- [Registering Assets](https://filamentphp.com/docs/3.x/support/assets#registering-javascript-files) - check how you can register custom JS/CSS into your Filament panels
+- [Registering Assets](https://filamentphp.com/docs/3.x/support/assets#registering-javascript-files) - Register custom CSS/JS in your Filament panels

 ### The non-recommended way to customize your theme